 Tips to make best Soan papdi

-- Both while roasting flour and making sugar syrup keep in mind, the flame should be medium-low.
+- While roasting flour and making sugar syrup keep in mind, that the flame should be medium-low.
 This will give you a successful result.

-- when the sugar syrup is poured over the silicone mat and starts to thicken, it will be warm or hot to touch.
+- when the sugar syrup is poured over the silicone mat and thickens, it will be warm or hot to the touch.
 You may choose to wear heat-resistant gloves to protect yourself as we cannot wait until they cool to room temperature.

 - The more you pull and mix when warm, the more thread-like flakes are created.